yifanwww/js-vectors/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Do you have Feature or improvement for vectors.js?
+about: Do you have Feature or improvement for js-vectors?
 Let me know.
 ---

 #### Describe the feature that you would like added